amousset/php-weathermap-zabbix-plugin/README.md

 ---

-To configure a graph, use the following `OVERLIBGRAPH` syntax:
+To configure a graph, use the following `OVERLIBGRAPH` syntax, for nodes and links:

 ```
 OVERLIBGRAPH zabbix:hostname:graph_name